dantaki/SV2/doc/README.md

 ### Configure

-Here you will generate the config files SV<sup>2</sup> requires for installation.

 Below are two methods for generating the config files.
 [Configure with Perl 5](#configure-with-perl-5) is recommended.

-The config files contain the paths of hg19/hg38 FASTA files.
-One FASTA file is required.
+The config files contain the paths of the install directory and the hg19/hg38 FASTA files.
+One FASTA file is required for SV<sup>2</sup>.

 ```
 cd sv2-1.1/